 In a democracy, the people are vested with the ultimate decision-making power.
 Government agencies exist to aid the people in the formation and conduct of public policy.
 Transparency of the government processes to public scrutiny and participation is the only viable and reasonable method of protecting the public's interest.
 Therefore, the legislature declares that it is the policy of this State that the formation and conduct of public policy.
 Opening up the government processes to public scrutiny and participation is the only viable and reasonable method of protecting the public's interest.
-Therefore, the legislature declares that it is the policy of this State that the formation and conduct of public policy - the discussions, deliberations, decisions, and action of government agencies - shall be conducted as openly as possible.
+Therefore, the legislature declares that it is the policy and participation is the only viable and reasonable method of protecting the public's interest.
+Therefore, the legislature declares that it is the policy of this State that the formation and conduct of public policy - the discussions, declares that it is the policy of government agencies - shall be conducted as openly as possible.